Pulteney Grammar School: School structure and demographics

 The school has four age-based sub-schools on the South Terrace campus, each overseen by a "head of school" who responds to the principal.
 They are the early learning centre, Kurrajong, for pupils up to and including year 2; prep school for years 3–6; middle school for years 7–9, and "one ninety" (senior school) for years 10–12.
 (Note: Originally years 11–12; year 10 was in the middle school.)

 According to the Australian Curriculum, Assessment and Reporting Authority, in 2022 there were 894 pupils (505 boys, 389 girls) at the school and 139.5 full-time equivalent staff (95 teaching, 44.5 non-teaching).
 The Distribution of Socio-Educational Advantage, for which the Australian distribution is 25% in each quartile, was: bottom quarter, 1%; lower middle quarter, 6%; upper middle quarter, 25%; top quarter 68%.
 The attendance rate in 2022, previously 95%, was 89% – the significant variation being caused by the high Covid-19 Omicron variant and influenza infections.
 Of 82 students completing senior secondary school, 81 were awarded a certificate.

 Notable alumni

+Brigadier Arthur Seaforth Blackburn served in World War I, in which he won the Victoria Cross.
+During World War II he became a prisoner of war.
+He subsequently had a distinguished legal career.

 A large and active Old Scholars' Association maintains a strong connection between the school and its alumni.
 Membership is extended to students on graduation from year 12.

-Some notable alumni of Pulteney Grammar School have included the following:
+Notable alumni of Pulteney Grammar School include the following: